 Research

-Nematodes are very diverse (over 25,000 species) and can be either free-living, such as the model organism Caenorhabditis elegans, or parasitic, causing widespread disease in plants and animals (including humans).
-The focus of our research group is to identify and characterize the chemical structures of nematode hormones, pheromones, and other signaling molecules, and to investigate the biosynthesis and mechanism of action of these molecules.
-We employ a multidisciplinary approach, incorporating tools from biochemistry, organic chemistry, structural biology, analytical chemistry, metabolomics, and nematode genetics.
-Our results have provided new insights into how nematodes use small molecules to control their life cycles and will enable the development of novel strategies to target parasitic nematodes.
+A million nematode (roundworm) species are estimated to inhabit the earth, they are found in virtually every type of environment, and they include many parasitic species, which infect over 1 billion people worldwide and cause hundreds of billions of dollars in agricultural damage.
+The focus of our research group is to identify and characterize the chemical structures of nematode signaling molecules and to investigate the biosynthesis and mechanism of action of these molecules.
+We employ a multidisciplinary approach, including genome editing, metabolomics, synthetic chemistry, biochemistry, and structural biology.
+Our results have provided new insights into how nematodes use small molecules to control their lifecycles and will enable the development of novel strategies to target the lifecycles of parasitic nematodes.